BlistBotList/blist.javascript/README.md

 To install the API wrapper, follow these simple steps:
 1. Open a command prompt in your bot's directory, or create a new directory and run `npm init`.
-2. Run `npm i blist.js`.
+2. Run `npm i blist.javascript`.
 This will install the dependency and add it to your dependency list.
 3. blist.js should now be successfully installed.

 ## Creating a new instance